Who are single moms today?

 Single mom statistics

-There are 10 million single mother-lead families in the United States .
+There were 15 million single mother-headed households in the United States in 2019.
 This is 3x the number in 1960.
 In addition:

 Millennial single mom statistics